 The process involves crushing apples to extract the liquid and then fermenting it.
 Apple cider vinegar is also used for cooking as a dressing, for marinating, and for vinaigrettes.

 Other than the health benefit, it is highly known to treat hair too.
 Many people use apple cider vinegar to treat dandruff and itchy scalp.

 If you are looking for good Apple Cider Vinegar Products online, you can check our below recommendation:

 Which type of vinegar is best for hair?

 Apple cider vinegar is the best for hair.
 Most hair experts will also agree with what we say on this point.

 The vinegar is rich in minerals, acids, and the right components to treat damaged hair.
 It is one of the best home remedies for scalp strength and to bring back the lost hair shine.

 Top 5 Benefits of apple cider vinegar for hair

-- The acidic and pH levels present in the apple cider vinegar helps to treat brittle, frizzy, and dull hair.
+- The acidic and pH levels present in apple cider vinegar help to treat brittle, frizzy, and dull hair.
 As soon as you get your hair in contact with apple vinegar, the pH levels get balanced and help in making the hair alkaline.

 - The antimicrobial properties act as a medication on the scalp for itchiness and other infections on the scalp skin.
 The bacteria growth of fungi on the scalp is also treated with the apple cider vinegar application.